Gin Gin Mule

 Why?
 They require few ingredients and are incredibly easy to prepare partially in advance.
 They are also simple enough for guests to put together on their own if given the option.

-If you’re going to host a summer gathering where you serve these Gin Gin Mules, I suggest turning a surface of your kitchen or outdoor area into a “Mule Bar.”
+If you’re going to host a gathering where you serve these Gin Gin Mules, I suggest turning a surface of your kitchen or outdoor area into a “Mule Bar.”

 How do you make a mule bar?